How to Get an EIN Without an SSN (Non-Resident Guide)

 - An IRS agent walks through the Form SS-4 questions verbally.

-- The agent issues the EIN during the call and provides it verbally.
+- The agent issues the EIN on the spot and reads it to you.

-Wait times vary from 15 minutes to over an hour.
-Calling early in the morning (6:00-8:00 AM Eastern) or later in the evening tends to have shorter hold times.
-Avoid calling during the January-April tax filing season if possible.
+Hold times range from 15 minutes to over an hour.
+Calling early (6:00-8:00 AM Eastern) or late evening helps.
+Avoid January-April entirely if you can.

 Method 3: Through a formation service